 Section I - SC 1: VOC emissions from FGDIPSPINS are limited to 18 tons per year.
 CMF is in compliance with this emission limit based on the records I reviewed.
-VOC emissions were reported highest during the first 13-four week rolling period in 2022 at 13.7 tons.
+VOC emissions were reported highest during the eleventh 13-four week rolling period in 2022 at 14.7 tons.
+The calculations are accurate based on the records I reviewed.
+I went through the raw calculation data, multiplied the stated usage by the stated VOC content, and summed these values together.
+The number I got matches with the reported VOC emissions for that time period.
+I collected material datasheets for two coatings that have relatively high use - B06JA and Solvent 150 - and verified that the material datasheet VOC content matches with what is used in the emissions calculations.

-VOC caputure and destruction efficiency of RTO2 was tested in May 2014.
+VOC capture and destruction efficiency of RTO2 was tested in May 2014.
 This test showed a Destruction efficiency of 98.1% and a capture efficiency of 99.5%.
 One of the three test runs was omitted from the capture efficiency average per USEPA document GD-35 because it showed 118% capture efficiency.
 Anything above 105% capture efficiency is omitted from the results per this EPA guidance document.

-In the facility's calculations, Curtis Metal Finishing used a destruction efficiency of 98.1% and a capture efficiency of 84.2%.
-This results in a overall control efficiency of 82.6%.
-I am not sure where they got the 84.2% capture efficiency.
-This number may be used because the capture efficiency determined during the May 2014 stack test was not valid (above 100%).
-Curtis Metal Finishing's VOC calculation approach conservativly overestimates emissions and will be accepted for purposes of evaluating compliance during this inspection.
-I reached out to Curtis Metal Finishing and asked why 84.2% is used as capture efficiency.
+In the facility's calculations, Curtis used a destruction efficiency of 98.1% and a capture efficiency of 84.2% (lowest capture efficiency test result).
+This results in an overall control efficiency of 82.6%.
+The facility's VOC calculation approach conservatively overestimates emissions when compared to the 2014 stack test.
+AQD will accept this destruction efficiency value for purposes of evaluating compliance during this inspection.